micmejia/bible-dump/NKJV/Judges/Judg 1.md

 And the Amorites forced the children of Dan into the mountains, for they would not allow them to come down to the valley;

 ###### 35
-and the Amorites were determined to dwell in Mount Heres, in Aijalon, and in [^i]Shaalbim; yet when the strength of the house of Joseph became greater, they [^j]were put under tribute.
+and the Amorites were determined to dwell in Mount Heres, in Aijalon, and in Shaalbim; yet when the strength of the house of Joseph became greater, they were put under tribute.

 ###### 36
 Now the boundary of the Amorites _was_ from the Ascent of Akrabbim, from Sela, and upward.